gscloudsolutions/GS-DevOps-Mate/README.md

 To configure the Repository Variables click on Repository Variables tab once you are in the Repository Settings as shown below:
 ![groundswell.png](./images/repo-variables.png)

 Here is a comprehensive list of repository variables that need to be used(all or most of them) in the Pipelines.
 Some of them are used internally by the tool as environment variables while others are used in the YAML.
-The variables which are used in YAML can be named something else as well baseed on your convenience but then make sure to refer the right names in the YAML.
-The quick start YAML we are providing here is based on the names we are suggesting.
+The variables which are used in YAML can be named based on your convenience as well but then make sure to refer the right names in the YAML.
+The quick start YAMLs we are providing here are based on the names we are suggesting.

 > **DOCKER_HUB_USERNAME:**
 The username for the DockerHub, not required if the image is public.
 Used in YAML.